godotengine/godot-docs/tutorials/misc/running_code_in_the_editor.rst

         parent.add_child(node)
         node.set_owner(get_scene())

 .. warning:: Using ``tool`` improperly can yield many errors.
 It is advised to first write the code how you want it, and only then add the ``tool`` keyword to the top.
-Also make sure you divide your code into part that runs in editor and part that runs in game.
-This way you can find your bug easier.
+Also make sure to separate code that runs in-editor and code that runs in-game.
+This way you can find bugs more easily.